wixtoolset/web/root/src/documents/development/wips/3249-allow-ba-to-run-elevated-aync-process-through-engine.html.md

     <xs:element name="ApprovedExeForElevation">
       <xs:annotation>
-        <xs:documentation>Provides information about an .exe so that the BA can request the engine to run it elevated from anywhere on the machine.</xs:documentation>
+        <xs:documentation>Provides information about an .exe so that the BA can request the engine to run it elevated from anywhere.</xs:documentation>
         <xs:appinfo>
           <xse:parent namespace="http://schemas.microsoft.com/wix/2006/wi" ref="Bundle" />
         </xs:appinfo>